Nuclear Learning | A Stimson Initiative

 About the instructor

 Michael Krepon co-founded the Stimson Center in 1989.
-He served as Stimson’s President and CEO until 2000, and continues to direct Stimson’s programming on nucler and space issues.
+He served as Stimson’s President and CEO until 2000.
 He was appointed the University of Virginia’s Diplomat Scholar, where he taught from 2001-2010.
-He is the author and editor of twenty-one books, most recently The Lure and Pitfalls of MIRVs: From the First to the Second Nuclear Age.
+He is the author and editor of twenty-one books, most recently Off Ramps from Confrontation in Southern Asia and The Lure and Pitfalls of MIRVs: From the First to the Second Nuclear Age.
 He worked previously at the Carnegie Endowment, the State Department’s Arms Control and Disarmament Agency during the Carter Administration, and on Capitol Hill.
 He received the Carnegie Endowment's Thérèse Delpech Memorial Award in 2015 for lifetime achievement in non-governmental work to reduce nuclear dangers.

 ABOUT NUCLEAR LEARNING AND "NUCLEAR SOUTH ASIA"

 Nuclear Learning is an online initiative produced by the Stimson Center’s South Asia Program to sharpen strategic analysts’ understanding of nuclear programs, doctrines, and postures in South Asia and beyond.
 Nuclear Learning pursues this mission by making diverse viewpoints accessible via open online courses, nurturing vibrant communities of “nuclear learners” on social media, and providing opportunities for students to engage with experts in the field.